CropPro-package/CropPro/README.md

 When publishing results obtained from the use of the CropPro package please cite the package and its version, as well as the ethnographic data.
-A best practice example paragraph is provided in Stroud et al. (2023).
+A best practice example paragraph is provided in Stroud *et al*.
+(2023).

 **Package citation**: Stroud, E., (2023) CropPro: Data organisation, classification and visualistion of archaeobotanical data to understand